 Extract closing disclosures to structured JSON

 Closing disclosures detail a mortgage's final terms: interest rate, monthly payment, closing costs, and cash due.
 The TRID format packs hundreds of data points into five pages.
-Sensible extracts closing disclosure data into validated JSON for post-closing QC and compliance.
+Use Sensible to get structured closing disclosure data for post-closing QC and compliance.

 Why closing disclosures require precision extraction